padok-team/yatas-aws/README.md

 - AWS_ACM_001 ACM certificates are valid
 - AWS_ACM_002 ACM certificate expires in more than 90 days
 - AWS_ACM_003 ACM certificates are used
+- AWS_ACM_004 ACM certificates are using secure encryption

 ### APIGateway
 - AWS_APG_001 ApiGateways logs are sent to Cloudwatch